Bankoga/golem/docs/catch_22/09_an_observation_on_past_present_future.md

 That is what these things, games, do.
 They get people to practice rewarding things.
 The more the types of logic in the game as they are embodied are transferable to help in one's daily life, the more value your game has.
 This is about technical sophistication.
 How many different things can the same thing solve without changing shape or parts.
 Rigidity trades off technical sophistication for ease of initial production.
 Take for instance the tale of the cephalopod.
 A significant percentage of their underlying genetic framework has not changed for millions of years across an explosion of species diversity.
 This is because they all rely on an extremely powerful dynamic RNA expression regulation system.
 They can change their body chemistry to suit their environment.

-Balance and Harmony are not practices of "trade-offing".
-There is good reason to live 996!
-Not for someone else!
-Hard work can be enoyable, fun, and satisfying.
-Tis about what we do in order to do what we do.

 ```md
 Life is not continuous
 It flows and stops